Skip to footer content

 Frequently Asked Questions

-IronXL offers a free Community Edition with limitations for non-commercial use.
-Paid versions start at $749 and provide additional features, support, and full capabilities, available through subscription or perpetual licensing.
+IronXL offers a free Community Edition suitable for non-commercial use with some limitations.
+For commercial use, there are paid versions starting at $749, which provide additional features and support, available through subscription or perpetual licensing.

-Industries such as finance, data analysis, reporting, business intelligence, and software development benefit from using IronXL for automating and managing Excel files efficiently.
+Industries such as finance, data analysis, business intelligence, and software development can benefit from using IronXL for efficient Excel automation, facilitating dynamic data-driven application development and optimizing Excel-related activities.

 Regan Pun